RoboticsClubIITDelhi/.github/profile/README.md

 ---

-> *"Building the future, right here at Robotics Club IIT Delhi."*
+> *"The best way to predict the future is to invent it."* - Alan Kay